ECP-WarpX/WarpX/Docs/source/usage/examples.rst

 Kinetic-fluid hybrid model
 --------------------------

 Several examples / benchmarks of the kinetic-fluid hybrid model are shown below.
-These examples are replications of the verification tests described in `Munoz et al. (2018) <https://www.sciencedirect.com/science/article/abs/pii/S0010465517303521>`_.
+The first few examples are replications of the verification tests described in `Munoz et al. (2018) <https://www.sciencedirect.com/science/article/abs/pii/S0010465517303521>`_.

 Electromagnetic modes